Energy Advisory Committee

 - Town streetlight conversion to LED Streetlights.
 The annual savings to the Town is approximately $60,000.

 - Electric Vehicles: The Town has leased its first E.V. (electric, battery powered vehicle), a Nissan Leaf, for use by Town officials utilizing a substantial rebate from Efficiency Maine.

-- Installed a 'Level 2' charging station near the back entrance to the Town Hall, with the assistance of Revision Energy of Portland.
-This charging station is available at no cost to townspeople.
+- Installed a 'Level 2' charging station near the back entrance to the Town Hall, with the assistance of Revision Energy of Portland, for the Town's EVs.
+While this station is not for public use, public EV charging is available at the nearby Wells Library.

 - Renewable Energy: The Town has contracted with a private developer, Walden Renewables, Inc., to build solar installations, generating up to 10 megawatts of electricity.
 The Town will receive approximately $80,000 annually from tax and lease payments by the Developer.